Skip to main content

 remi --install

-Install Remi as an autostart service.
+Install remi as an autostart service.
+The installed service runs remi serve.

 remi --install